Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Results

 Closely looking at C1, C9, and C10, in Table \ref{tab:pca:beamng1}, (or C1, C4 in Table \ref{tab:pca:beamng15} and C8 and C10 in Table \ref{tab:pca:driveai}) we can observe that there are at least two features that equally contribute to them.
 In other words, some road features show some degree of collinearity.
 Finally, Features F3 (number of left turns) and F7 (median angle of turns in the road) both contributed about 40\% to the first components (C1), which is the most important component according to PCA.

-Therefore, we can conclude that the designed road features show some level of multi-collinearity, which is limited to few features and for few latent components.
+Therefore, we can conclude that the designed road features show some level of multi-collinearity, which is limited to a few features and for a few latent components.
 Hence, we use PCA for dimensionality reduction and feature extraction as described in Section~\ref{sec:pca}.
 In particular, we select the top $h=10$ principal components as they correspond to (cumulatively) 98\% of the original data variance.
 According to the PCA Tables, the last six components are negligible as together account for less than 2\% of the data variance in all of the datasets.

 Given the results above, we used the lower-dimensional $M'$ matrix produced by the PCA with $h=10$ to compute the Euclidean distances and the fitness function used by \approach and greedy-based test prioritization in RQ$_2$ and RQ$_3$.
+In particular, we use the new set of (non-collinear) features obtained with Equation~\ref{eq:pca}.

 \finding{1}{The designed road features show some level of multi-collinearity.
 The first ten principal components produced by PCA allowed the identification of the ten meta-features, representing 98\% of the original datasets' variance, to consider for experimenting with prioritization strategies (i.e., RQ$_2$).}